Dispersive nodal fermions along grain boundaries in Floquet topological crystals

-\emph{Model}.~A pedagogical discussion on the static system and grain boundaries therein will benefit the forthcoming discussion on the role of such line defects in Floquet topological insulators.
-The Hamiltonian for the static system is given by $H_{\rm stat}={\boldsymbol \tau} \cdot {\bf d}(\vec{k})$, where~\cite{qiwuzhang} \allowdisplaybreaks[4]
+\emph{Model}.~A pedagogical overview on the static system and grain boundaries therein will benefit the forthcoming discussion on the role of such line defects in Floquet crystals.
+The Hamiltonian for the static system is given by $H_{\rm stat}={\boldsymbol \tau} \cdot {\bf d}(\vec{k})$~\cite{qiwuzhang}, where $\vec{k}$ is spatial momenta, \allowdisplaybreaks[4]

-with $\vec{k}$ as spatial momenta and $a$ as the lattice spacing.
+and $a$ is the lattice spacing.
 Vector Pauli matrix ${\boldsymbol \tau}$ operates on orbitals.
+Two component spinor reads $\Psi^\top(\vec{k})=[c_{+}(\vec{k}),c_{-}(\vec{k})]$, where $c_\tau(\vec{k})$ is the fermionic annihilation operator on orbital with parity $\tau=\pm$ and momentum $\vec{k}$.
 This model supports TIs (NIs) within the parameter range $|m_0/t_0|<2$ ($|m_0/t_0|>2$).
-Within the topological regime, the inversion of the Bloch bands (${\bf K}_{\rm inv}$) takes place near the $\Gamma=(0,0)$ and the ${\rm M}=(1,1)\pi/a$ points of the Brillouin zone for $0<m_0/t_0<2$ and $-2<m_0/t_0<0$, respectively, and named the $\Gamma$ phase and ${\rm M}$ phase.
-The band inversion momentum can be recognized from the band structure of $H_{\rm stat}$ in a semi-infinite system with $k_x$ or $k_y$ as good quantum number.
-The edge modes then cross the zero energy at momentum ${\bf K}_{\rm inv}$~\cite{SM}.
-These two TIs are characterized by distinct first Chern number ($C$) computed in the following way~\cite{TKKN, fukui}.
+Within the topological regime, the inversion of the Bloch bands (${\bf K}_{\rm inv}$) takes place near the $\Gamma=(0,0)$ and the ${\rm M}=(1,1)\pi/a$ points of the Brillouin zone for $0<m_0/t_0<2$ and $-2<m_0/t_0<0$, respectively, and are named the $\Gamma$ phase and ${\rm M}$ phase.
+The band inversion momentum can be recognized from the band structure of $H_{\rm stat}$ in a semi-infinite system with only $k_x$ or $k_y$ as a good quantum number.
+The edge modes then cross the zero energy at momentum ${\bf K}_{\rm inv}$.
+See Sec.~S1 and Fig.~S1 of the SI.
+These two TIs are also characterized by distinct first Chern number ($C$) computed in the following way~\cite{TKKN, fukui}.
+We neglect the particle-hole asymmetry (proportional to two-dimensional identity matrix $\tau_0$), as it does not play any role in topology as long as the system is a bulk insulator.